Recent Advancements in Machine Learning For Cybercrime Prediction: Cybercrime Prediction

 \subsection{Early Stage Algorithms in Cybercrime Prediction}

 In this article, AL and RL are categorized as part of early-stage algorithms, as research on AL and RL in cybercrime prediction is still in the early stages.
-AL is a ML technique that can significantly improve the efficiency and effectiveness of predictive models by selecting the most informative data samples for annotation.
+AL is an ML technique that can significantly improve the efficiency and effectiveness of predictive models by selecting the most informative data samples for annotation.
 In AL, the algorithm iteratively selects a subset of unlabeled data points most likely to provide valuable information to a model's decision-making process.
 These data points are then labeled by a human expert and added to the training set, allowing the model to improve its accuracy with each iteration, as shown in figure \ref{fig:AL}.
-This approach can be beneficial in domains where labeled data is scarce or expensive to obtain, such as in cybercrime prediction.
+This approach can be beneficial in domains where labeled data is insufficient or costly to obtain, such as in cybercrime prediction.

-Predicting cybercrime incidents accurately is challenging because of the constantly evolving nature of cyber threats and the lack of labeled data for training predictive models.
-AL can help overcome these challenges by reducing the need for labeled data and improving the performance of predictive models.
-One example of AL applied to cybercrime prediction is the Jasmine system (\cite{klein2022jasmine}).
-Jasmine utilizes uncertainty and anomaly scores to determine the suitability of observations for querying.
-It also incorporates dynamic updating, allowing the model to adjust the balance between querying uncertain, anomalous, and randomly selected observations, and to learn the best query strategy during the labeling process.
-Unlike other AL methods in cybersecurity, Jasmine's dynamic updating consistently produces better and more robust results by obtaining a good balance between querying uncertainties and anomalies.
-A recent development over Jasmine is the introduction of Plusmine (\cite{klein2021plusmine}) Plusmine is a network intrusion detection system that combines AL and semi-supervised learning.
-The AL component of Plusmine improves upon the Jasmine method and shows better performance in most cases.
-The semi-supervised learning component of Plusmine also shows positive effects on performance for all dataset configurations and outperforms the benchmark ASeSL method in most cases.
-Plusmine has the potential as a reliable and effective approach for network intrusion detection.
+Predicting cybercrime incidents accurately is a formidable task due to the ever-evolving nature of cyber threats and the scarcity of labeled data for training predictive models.
+Active Learning (AL) emerges as a valuable tool in overcoming these challenges, as it reduces the need for labeled data and enhances the performance of predictive models.
+One notable application of AL in cybercrime prediction is the Jasmine system \cite{klein2022jasmine}, which leverages uncertainty and anomaly scores to assess the suitability of observations for querying.
+It features dynamic updating, allowing the model to optimize its querying strategy based on uncertainties and anomalies, consistently delivering robust results.
+A recent advancement beyond Jasmine is the introduction of Plusmine, a network intrusion detection system that combines AL and semi-supervised learning.
+Plusmine builds upon Jasmine, showcasing superior performance across various dataset configurations.